iotempire/iotempower/README.rst

   If you have another USB-wifi stick, and want to use Internet via WiFi connect this wifi stick to the pi and configure ``uiot_wifi_name``, ``uiot_wifi_password``, and ``uiot_wifi_user`` correspondingly to your WiFi network.
-Careful, lots of WiFi sticks don't work properly on the raspberry pi.
+Careful, lots of WiFi sticks do not work properly on the raspberry pi.
 Make sure you have verified that it works under the normal raspberry desktop environment.